MCinAssembly/PythonAutoClicker/README.md

 An Auto Clicker made in python, can achieve 10CPS per thread, but it mostly depends on the speed of your computer.
 I recommend having around 2 threads (20CPS in AutoClickerFast) to minimize CPU usage.

-AutoClickerHook listens for keystrokes in the background to start/stop/close by using keyboard hooks, I recommend against using it unless you really have to.
+AutoClickerHooks listens for keystrokes in the background to start/stop/close by using keyboard hooks, I recommend against using it unless you really have to.

 INFO: AutoClickerFast currently has a band-aid fix to delaying the start for 3s, as to prevent the start button from being spammed, I am currently working on a more elegant solution to this.